 - Present educational and interactive art exhibits year-round.

-- We have taught programs for k-12 in the Chatham, Kinderhook, and Hudson School Districts, 2015-2017, and collaborated with the Taconic Hills School District on a Community Read program.
+- We have taught programs for K-12 in the Chatham, Kinderhook, New Lebanon and Hudson School Districts, 2015-2018, and collaborated with the Taconic Hills School District on a Community Read program.

 We have received grants from the following: